-This security risk analysis methodology conforms to the guidelines in the National Institute of Standards and Technology's (NIST) Special Publication (SP) 800-30, Risk Management Guide for Information Technology Systems and SP 800-66, Risk Guidance.
+This security risk analysis methodology conforms to the guidelines in the National Institute of Standards and Technology's (NIST) Special Publication (SP) 800-30, Risk Management Guide for Information Technology Systems and SP 800-66, An Introductory Resource Guide for Implementing the HIPAA Security Rule.
 The assessment is limited in scope and evaluates security vulnerabilities affecting confidentiality, integrity, and availability of ePHI.
 The methodology addresses the following types of controls: